belwalpb/knowledge-base/networking/assignment.md

 ```

 Each switch is connected to 23 computers, and all three switches are connected to the router.
 The router provides Internet access to the computers in the Accounts department.

+### Limitations

+**Scalability:** The proposed solution may not be scalable in the long run if the number of computers in each department increases significantly.
+The 48-port switches may not be able to accommodate the additional devices, and additional switches or an upgrade to larger switches may be required.

+**Redundancy:** The proposed solution does not include any redundant components to ensure that the network remains operational in the event of a device failure.
+This could lead to network downtime and decreased reliability.

+**Security:** The proposed solution does not address security measures such as firewall protection, intrusion detection, and encryption.
+These measures should be implemented to protect the network from potential security threats.

+**Cost:** The cost of setting up and maintaining the network may be high due to the large number of devices and the leased line from the ISP.
+This could be a limitation for organizations with limited budget resources.

+**IP address management:** The proposed IP addressing scheme may not be efficient if the organization experiences significant growth and runs out of available IP addresses.
+In this case, the organization may need to implement a more complex addressing scheme or obtain additional IP addresses from the ISP.